pete529/PICO_Drone_Mk1/README.md

 # PICO Drone Mk1 – Quadcopter Flight Controller PCB

-**Status:** ✅ Hardware design complete with successful atopile builds.
-Ready for component sourcing and PCB manufacturing.
+**Status:** ✅ Hardware design complete and ATO builds are green.
+BOM is populated (see `hardware/build/builds/default/default.bom.csv`).
+All hardware has been procured and is ready for PCB assembly.

 > **New:** Complete user stories and GitHub issue management system available.
 See [GitHub Issues Creation](#github-issues-creation) below.